ronilborah/PS1-Entersoft/team5_agent-striker/README.md

 ## What agent-striker does

-agent-striker is a FastAPI + LangGraph ReAct security exploitation agent.
-It takes findings from the upstream Prober agent — "this URL might be SQLi injectable" — and actually runs exploit tools to confirm or disprove them.
-Because exploit tools can cause real damage, the agent enforces a **Human-In-The-Loop (HITL) gate**: it must ask for approval before running any exploit.
+agent-striker is a FastAPI + LangGraph ReAct agent that runs the final, active-testing stage of an authorized penetration-testing engagement.
+It takes findings from the upstream Prober agent — "this URL might be SQLi injectable" — and runs the appropriate security tool in-scope to confirm or disprove them.
+Because active test tools send real payloads to the target, the agent enforces a **Human-In-The-Loop (HITL) gate**: it must ask for approval before running any active test.
 The AI reasoning framework is **ReAct** (Reason + Act): the LLM sees the task, picks a tool, reads its output, reasons again, picks the next tool, and continues until it has enough to write a final answer.
-Every tool call is logged with an `intent_is_malicious` flag and a full `action_log` is returned in the response for auditing.
+Every tool call is logged with a `requires_hitl` flag (does this action need prior approval, yes/no) and a full `action_log` is returned in the response for auditing.

 ---